pipe-cd/pipecd/docs/content/en/blog/plugin-intro.md

 The Plugin development guide will be published after March 2025.
 After that, new Plugins will come out.

 For the current PipeCD users, please migrate to the Pluginnable version.
 New features will be added to the Pluginnable version.
 We will share the details of migration ways later.
 We've been making efforts to minimize the amount of the migration tasks.
 The main tasks will be modifying Piped configs and Application configs.

 ## Conclusion

 Pluginnable PipeCD is a big step toward the PipeCD's vision - "**The One CD for All {applications, platforms, operations}**".
 The community energy will be more important.

-To see the development progress, visit [the RFC](https://github.com/pipe-cd/pipecd/blob/master/docs/rfcs/0015-pipecd-plugin-arch-meta.md) or [the Meta Issue](https://github.com/pipe-cd/pipecd/issues/5259).
+To see the development progress, visit [the RFC](https://github.com/pipe-cd/pipecd/blob/master/docs/rfcs/0015-pipecd-plugin-arch-meta.md) or [the meta Issue](https://github.com/pipe-cd/pipecd/issues/5259).

 If you have any questions or opinions, feel free to talk in [CNCF Slack](https://cloud-native.slack.com/) > #pipecd-jp or [PipeCD Community Meeting](https://docs.google.com/document/d/1AtE0CQYbUV5wLfvAcl9mo9MyTCH52BuU7AngVUvE7vg/edit).